 The Cub Room beckons kids of all ages to explore the world of black bears.
 Children and cubs learn by play and socialization.
 The Cub Room allows exploration by touch, and educational displays that can be manipulated and colored.
 The man-made den allows kids to act like bears and crawl inside and explore.
 A cozy loft permits mothers with young children to relax and read.
 Videos show adults and children the relationship between a mother bear and her cubs.

 The Bear Center features a theater playing Dr. Rogers's research through his many documentaries including the BBC's "Bearwalker of the Northwoods."

 Learn about trees, plants, wild bear foods, bear and animal sign while taking a casual walk on our quarter-mile interpretive nature trails.
-Trails are self-guided but guided walks occur throughout the day.
+Trails are self-guided.

 Bear Necessities Gift Shop

 Shop our large selection of bear-themed merchandise and unique custom-made products.
 Enjoy the Northwoods Wildlife Gallery.
 Or when you get home visit our website at www.bear.org to purchase online.